 Construction and operation of Adamsville Solar would not impact any jurisdictional streams or ponds except for stream crossings based on the current project layout.
 No panels or other above-ground structures are expected to impact any state or federal jurisdictional streams or ponds.
 These areas would be avoided during construction to the greatest extent feasible, although minor work would be expected to occur within the buffer zones.
 Construction and operation of Adamsville Solar would result in minimal impacts to jurisdictional resources.
 A total of five stream crossings will be required, which will be appropriately culverted and designed to maintain surface water flow of the crossed streams.
 One of the five crossing will utilize existing farm culverts but will be replaced to sustain construction equipment loads.
-Since all five crossings will be on separate jurisdictional streams throughout the project area, minor general permits will be required with the state and federal agencies.
+Since all five crossings will be required with the state and federal agencies.
 It is assumed that the crossing impacts will be minimal and therefore, no mitigation is proposed or anticipated for the project.